eclipsesource/tabris-js/doc/layout.md

 ---
 # Layout

 Tabris.js uses the native platform capabilities to layout UIs.
 As display density (pixels per inch) widely varies among mobile devices the pixel measures in Tabris.js are always expressed as [Device Independent Pixels](https://en.wikipedia.org/wiki/Device_independent_pixel) (DIP).
-The density of a device's display can be accessed by `e tabris.device.scaleFactor`.
+The density of a device's display can be accessed by `tabris.device.scaleFactor`.
 The value represents the number of native pixels per Device Independent Pixel.

 ## Layout Property